Dublin Heights

 Dublin Heights is a Middle School located in Toronto, Canada.
 The school was opened in 1823 and is managed by the Toronto District School Board.

 History

 Dublin Heights, established in 1823 as "Dublin Hewights," was a high school from 1823 to 1959.
 The high school became a middle school in 1959 due to the addition of William Lyon Mackenzie Collegiate Institute to the area.

 The school was named after the original name of the area, which was Dublin Hewights, and then Dublin Heights.

-During May of 2020, the school was victim to an act of antisemitic vandalism saying "all heil Hitler" in chalk.
-The perpetrator was never found and the case was closed by the police on June 6th, 2020.
+During Jan 2020,the school was in lock down like ever other school.

-In 2024 during December another incident of antisemitic vandalism took place in the school's bathroom having a poorly drawn swastika and the words "#KillTheJews" and "Hitler was right" written on the walls, as well as numerous rocks thrown at windows throughout the year.
+In 2024 during December another incident of antisemitic vandalism took place in the school's were numerous rocks thrown at windows throughout the year.

 Specialty programs

 Gifted Program

 The Dublin Heights Gifted Program is a program at Dublin Heights that puts kids who learn at an accelerated level into a different, more enriching curriculum.
 At Dublin Heights, there are only gifted programs for students in Grade 7 and 8.